ffich/Ganimede/10_Python/README.md

-# Getting Started with MicroPython and Ganimede
+## Getting Started with MicroPython and Ganimede

+## Example List
+- General
+--